bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="4.08 Project Set-up." />
 </p>

-In this project we&apos;ll look at creating a content rotator and we&apos;ll use
+<p>In this project we&apos;ll look at creating a content rotator and we&apos;ll use
 <b>jQuery</b>, and we&apos;ll use <b>timers</b> and recursion.
 This is a fun project,
-I hope you enjoy it.
+I hope you enjoy it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 468/469. examples, the finished project (271) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">